-Our most recent Sunday discussion focused on the topic of Menopause, its impact on us and how we deal with its effects.
-This heated discussion revealed that chemically induced menopause through breast cancer treatment affected those of us who were in our 30s and 40s as well as those of us who’d experienced a natural menopause prior to diagnosis.
+We've had some heated discussions on Menopause, its impact on us and how we deal with its effects.
+Our discussions have revealed that chemically induced menopause through breast cancer treatment affected those of us who were in our 30s and 40s as well as those of us who’d experienced a natural menopause prior to diagnosis.
 What was agreed on was that the severity of a chemically induced menopause was much greater than a naturally occurring one.
 For those of us who’d already experienced menopause there was a chance to be affected by it yet again.

 A running concern through our comments revealed the lack of communication from our medical teams about menopausal effects, or how to manage them.
 We were to research the effects of treatment induced menopause ourselves and seek help on how best to manage the symptoms which are at most times debilitating.
 There were very few who reassuringly had more manageable symptoms.
 Many of us were grateful to support groups like BRiC who provided some information on how to address the symptoms.